 The program should be detailed, progressive, and tailored to each individual, and it should be periodically reviewed and altered as necessary depending on development and shifting goals.

-- Assess your fitness level, goals, and restrictions first.
+- Ask fitness professionals to assess your fitness level, goals, and restrictions first.

-- Include exercises that may be performed in the sagittal, frontal, and transversal planes of motion.
+- Include functional fitness exercises that may be performed in the sagittal, frontal, and transversal planes of motion.

-- Compound exercises should be performed first, then accessory lifts and single-joint exercises.
+- Compound exercises and functional movements should be performed first, then accessory lifts and single-joint isolation exercises.

 - Change the tempo of dynamic movement and alternate bilateral and unilateral exercises.